"She's a mafia princess. She's too close to know the truth."

 - Risha of Star Wars: The Old Republic is revealed to be one of these (of the "groomed to take father's place" varity) at the end of Act 1 as well as a literal princess.
 She's been trying to restore his massive criminal empire and claim the throne for years, enlisting the help of the smuggler.

 - Mion Sonozaki and her sister Shion in Higurashi: When They Cry are a Yakuza example.

 - Kyrie Ushiromiya from Umineko: When They Cry is another Yakuza example, having originally been from the Sumadera family before marrying Rudolf Ushiromiya.

-- Viola Cadaverini in Ace Attorney was the granddaughter of a Mafia boss and the girlfriend/accomplice of a loan shark who was also in the organized crime business.
+- Viola Cadaverini is the granddaughter of a Mafia boss and the girlfriend/accomplice of a loan shark who was also in the organized crime business.

 - Fate/stay night: Other than the fact that her grandfather is a Yakuza boss, Taiga Fujimura doesn't display any of the other traits found in this trope.

 - In Katawa Shoujo, Kenji thinks Lilly is this, having seen her getting into a car with a "man in a pinstripe suit" (actually her Bifauxnen older sister Akira), and reasoning because she is half-foreign and wealthy, she must be part of it.

 - There are also several hints (all humorous, though) that Jigoro Hakamichi might be a high-ranking yakuza.
 Assuming this is true, then not only is Shizune a genuine Mafia Princess, but given that Lilly is her cousin from her father's side, it might mean one of Kenji's crazy theories was actually true after all.